dilumdarshana/react-concepts/basics/README.md

   -  useReducer: Functional level reducer
   -  useContext: Usage of context API
   -  useCallback: Stop rebinding functions on re render
-  -  useEffect: Equivalent to component did mount
+  -  useEffect: Equivalent to component did mount.
+Trigger after DOM printed to the screen
+  -  useLayoutEffect: This will trigger before DOM get printed to the screen
   -  useRef: Can make reference to DOM elements without HTML query selector like document.getElementById(..)
   -  useTransition: Can make expensive executions low priority
   -  useDeferredValue: Replication for debounce